rixx/books.rixx.de/data/reviews/roger-zelazny/lord-of-light/index.md

 Mahasamatman and said he was a god.
 He preferred to drop the Maha- and the -atman, however, and called himself Sam."
 He uses Buddhism (because he knows how to use it with and against Hinduism) to get people to resist their technologically advanced gods, and leads a war against heaven.
 That's it, that's the story.
 It's well-told, it's fun, and it has aged well.
-The only really sketchy bit is how everybody is still straight and a bit hung up on their birth gender (if they switched), but that's still way ahead of its time and could also be written today – and at least Zelazny considered the question of gender swaps and reasonable reactions at all.
+The only really sketchy bit is how everybody is still straight and hung up on their birth gender (if they switched), but that's still way ahead of its time and could also be written today – and at least Zelazny considered the question of gender swaps and reasonable reactions at all.
 Way ahead of his time.